Drafting Program Guide

 Before entering the drafting technology program, students are strongly advised to complete one year of high school algebra or its equivalent.
 Keyboarding and computer literacy are important.
 Course work in basic drawing or drafting is also beneficial and recommended before entering the program.

 For students who plan to continue their education to earn a two-year or four-year degree beyond this one-year certificate, please meet with an advisor to select a math course and elective credits best suited for future degree programs.

 Required Courses: Certificate of Completion

 Suggested course sequence for fall start.
 Winter start also available.

-Offered at Wenatchee campus
+Offered at the Wenatchee Campus

 |ENGR 102*||Interpreting Engineering Graphics||2|